LBreda/NodeAtacAPI/README.md

 It will return all the data about a bus stop, including the list of the incoming buses.

-It needs three parameters: the API key, the bus stop number and a callback function with two parameters.
+It needs the bus stop number.

-It returns a "error" boolean on the first parameter, and the response object on the second parameter.
 The response object is a dictionary:

 * `string nome`: the bus stop name
 * `bool abilitata`: enabled / disabled